fwcheesecake/evaluacion-docente-api/README.md

 # Evaluacion Docente API
-Endpoint API for Interactive English Center
+Endpoint API for the Teacher Evaluation System of the ITSM.

 ## Requirements
 * php 7.1 installed and configured in your `path` variable